BEIJING, CHINA 5 Days

 a "Dragon Throne" to make big decisions.

-The North part was the private home where the royal family actually lived and slept.
+The North part was the private home where the royal family lived and slept.

 Cool Things to See:

-• The Treasure Gallery: This is like a "mini palace" filled with gold, silver, and jade jewels.
+• The Treasure Gallery: A small palace filled with gold, silver, and jade.

-Don't miss the Nine Dragon Screen, a beautiful wall made of colorful tiles.
+See the Nine Dragon Screen, a colorful tile wall.

-• The Imperial Garden: At the very back, there is a peaceful park with ancient trees and rock gardens.
+• The Imperial Garden: Behind, a park with ancient trees and rock gardens.

-• The Clocks: There is a famous gallery full of incredible mechanical clocks from all over the world.
+• The Clocks: A renowned gallery of remarkable mechanical clocks from around the world.

 • Morning plan 7:00–7:30 — Arrive at Tiananmen Square Security can take 30–60 minutes even with a reservation.